mariafernandags/shrek-software-design/README.md

 ## UML Model Summary

-The UML class diagram (included in this repository as `shrek.png`) captures the core elements of the Shrek universe.
+The UML class diagram (included in this repository as `shrek.png` and `shrek.dia`) captures the core elements of the Shrek universe.
 Some highlights of the model include:

 ### Entities